Mirza Teletović

 Teletović started his career in Bosnia with Sloboda Tuzla, which was followed by a stint in Belgium with Oostende.
 He played six years for Saski Baskonia, with whom he won two Liga ACB championships.
 He was also named to the All-ACB Team in 2012.
 Then, he played five seasons in the NBA for the Brooklyn Nets, Phoenix Suns and Milwaukee Bucks.
-On September 27, 2018 Teletović announced his retirement after suffering a career-ending injury pulmonary emboli during his tenure with the Bucks and then got waived in March 2018, removing his final year of his contract in December of that same year.
+On September 27, 2018, Teletović announced his retirement after suffering a career-ending pulmonary embolism injury during his tenure with the Bucks and then got waived in March 2018, removing his final year of his contract in December of that same year.

 Early life

 Teletović lived in Bosnia and Herzegovina during the Bosnian War of the 1990s.
 His parents are from Jablanica in the Herzegovina region.
 He grew up in Mostar, a city which suffered an 18-month siege when he was a child during the Bosnian War.
 When Teletović shared his account of the war, he said: